TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-communitysdk.md

 # What are Community Supported SDKs?

 ## **Recommended steps**
 If you're using a community supported SDK you will need to open an issue in GitHub to the respective project.
-If you are using a depreciated SDK please visit the GitHub repository as it will have the most up to date information.
+If you're using a depreciated SDK please visit the GitHub repository as it will have the most up to date information.
 Please see the links below for the GitHub repository.<br>

 **Community Supported**<br>